1933 Oregon State Beavers football team: Fordam

-With its conference season completed, Oregon State made a rare cross-country trip by rail to New York City to play the Fordham Rams at the venerable Polo Grounds, home of the New York Giants of National League baseball.
+With its conference season completed, Oregon State made a rare cross-country trip by rail to New York City to play the Fordham Rams at the Polo Grounds, home of the New York Giants of National League baseball.

 Beaver star Red Franklin scampers for 9 yards against Fordham University at the Polo Grounds.

 On a cold day in front of 40,000 fans — the largest crowd to see Oregon State play football in 1933 — Oregon State raced off to a quick lead when Red Franklin took the opening kickoff back 95 yards for a touchdown.
 The conversion attempt failed.

 The maroon-clad Fordham Rams managed to tie the score at the top of the second period when a punt was returned to the Oregon State 45-yard line.
 A 20-yard pass play helped get Fordham into striking distance, with the Rams working it into a first and goal situation from the 8.
 After two runs were stopped for no game, a run off-tackle managed to get the ball down to the 1-yard line for a crucial fourth down play.
 A surge over the right side lead to paydirt.
 On the extra point, Oregon State used its innovative "pyramid play" in an attempt to block the kick — which sailed askew when the Fordham kicker was distracted.

 The 6–6 deadlock was broken later in the second quarter when Tar Schwammel was brought out for a 45-yard field goal attempt, extreme distance for the era.
 "The pass from center was perfect and Schwammel's direction was just as good," one sportswriter noted.
 "As the ball headed for the goal posts it was just a question of its carrying powers.
 It looked for a moment as if it would never retain its height to clear the crossbar, but it just seemed to drift over for the all-important three points that proved to be the margin of victory."

 The teams played a fumble-plagued second half to scoreless stalemate and the Beavers escaped with a 9–6 win on the road.
 The defeat was just the second loss of the season for Fordham.